GeoSensorWebLab/geosensorweblab.github.io/people.md

   linkedinid="sara-saeedi-35b1583a"
   githubid=""
   twitterid=""
-  position="Postdoctoral Fellow"
+  position="Assistant Director"
-  duration="2016-Present"
+  duration="2015-Present"
   location="University of Calgary"
-  biotext="I am a Postdoctoral fellow in the GeoSensor Web lab, at the University of Calgary.
-I received my Ph.D. in 2013, from Multi Mobile Sensor System research team, Geomatics Engineering, at the University of Calgary.
-My interests are primarily in the field of sensor fusion and data mining in location-based services.
-Sensor technologies are used almost everywhere, and connecting them over a network is recently growing very fast.
-However, there is still a gap between the multi-sensor networks and quality/usability of their data in real-time applications.
-Multi-sensor integration leverages the individual sensor data to get a more accurate and reliable view of the raw data.
-Sensor data, along with the IoT’s access to the cloud-based processing resources, will lead to a tremendous expansion in the on-line delivery of context-aware services customized for any given situation.
-Services could be triggered or customized based on the context of what an individual user needs, what machines are doing, what the infrastructure is doing, what nature is doing, or all of the above in various combinations.
-This research creates a unique opportunity to integrate the multi-sensor data to improve the efficiency and quality of the Geosensor network services. "
+  biotext="I have been a Postdoctoral fellow in the GeoSensorWeb Lab at the University of Calgary since 2015.
+I have been a Member of the [OGC (Open Geospatial Consortium) Architecture Board](https://www.ogc.org/projects/groups/oab) since 2020.
+I received my Ph.D. in 2013, from the [Multi Mobile Sensor System Research Team](https://mms.geomatics.ucalgary.ca/), the University of Calgary in positioning, navigation and wireless location on smartphones.
+I have my B.Sc. and M.Sc. in Geomatics and Civil Engineering from the University of Tehran, Iran.
+My interests are primarily in the field of "sensor fusion" and "intelligent geospatial computation" in context-aware location-based services.
+Sensor technologies are used almost everywhere.
+Connecting multi-sensor over a network increases the quality, coverage, confidence and usability of their data in real-time applications.
+Multi-sensor data, along with the IoT’s access to cloud-based processing resources, will lead to a tremendous expansion in the online accessibility of geospatial services anytime and everywhere."
 %}

 ### Publications